Curriculum

 In the postdoctoral year, fellows participate in evaluations at the Toddler Developmental Disabilities Clinic as well as the school-age Developmental Disabilities Clinic.

-In terms of treatment, all interns co-lead a social skills group for adolescents with one of our faculty members.
+In terms of treatment, all interns co-lead a social skills group for adolescents.
 Each intern also carries a small treatment caseload of children on the autism spectrum.
-Elective treatment opportunities; providing social communication interventions to young children with ASD; and facilitating additional social skills, parent, or sibling support groups.
+Elective treatment opportunities include providing social communication interventions to young children with ASD, as well as and facilitating additional social skills, parent, or sibling support groups.
 The clinic is highly integrated with the research program, and both involve highly experienced professionals from a variety of disciplines.
 Involvement in research is welcomed.

 Prior experience with the ADOS-2 is essential to being able to take advantage of the training experiences offered within the Autism area of focus.